ReyhanArdiya/quaso/README.md

 # quaso
-A glassmorphic, recipe app built on vanilla HTML, CSS, and JS that uses TheMealDB API to let users search recipes.
+A glassmorphic, recipe app built on vanilla HTML, CSS, and JS that uses TheMealDB API to let users search recipes